solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 implementations.
 Instead, the program can just be modified once.

 For this reason, it makes sense to introduce the concept of Core BPF programs:
-BPF programs the network depends on that should be upgraded with a special process.
+BPF programs the network depends on that should be treated with special care.

 ## Alternatives Considered

-An alternative approach to managing upgrades to Core BPF programs could be to manually upgrade these programs behind a feature gate using the runtime.
-This process is more complex and involves circumventing the established program upgrade process.

-It's possible that multi-sig program upgrades could be combined with feature-gates, however this implementation would add additional layers of complexity to the upgrade process.
+The alternative to Core BPF programs is to keep these essential programs as native programs.
+This would mean each validator client implementation would have to build and maintain these built-in programs with their runtime implementations, including any future changes to these programs introduced via SIMDs or other fixes.

 ## New Terminology

-- `Core BPF Program`: An **upgradeable** BPF program relied on by any part of the Solana stack, including (but not limited to) consensus, transaction processing, voting, staking, and account creation.
+- `Core BPF Program`: A BPF program relied on by any part of the Solana stack, including (but not limited to) consensus, transaction processing, voting, staking, and account creation.

 ## Detailed Design

-Core BPF programs shall be upgradeable BPF programs deployed with `BPFLoaderUpgradeab1e11111111111111111111111`.

-The upgrade authority shall be a multi-sig comprised of keyholders from each validator client.
-Right now, that list includes Solana Labs, Jito, and Jump.
-This list can be updated in the future to include newer clients like Sig.

-**Upgrading a core BPF program** shall consist of a coordinated effort amongst core contributors from all validator clients.
-Similar to the feature gate process, this upgrade should occur on testnet, then devnet, then mainnet-beta.

-Upgraded versions of core BPF programs shall always be compiled using a verifiable build process.
+Core BPF programs in many ways will be designed no differently than any other BPF program on Solana.
+However, some programs may require special privileges, which is beyond the scope of this SIMD.

+When an existing native program is being proposed to migrate to Core BPF, or when a new Core BPF program is being introduced, at least one SIMD shall be published outlining at least the following details:

+- How any required special privileges will be granted to the program in its BPF form
+- How this program's upgrades will be managed after it becomes Core BPF

-**Migrating a native program to core BPF** shall consist of deploying a modifed version of the native program to a new arbitrary address as an **upgradeable** BPF program and using a feature gate to move the modified program in place of the existing program.
+**Migrating a native program to core BPF** shall consist of deploying a modifed version of the native program to a new arbitrary address and using a feature gate to move the modified program in place of the existing program.

 The feature gate is required to circumvent normal transaction processing rules and replace the contents of one account with another directly at the runtime